eriksk/LD38/README.md

-# LD38 Entry
+# LD38 Entry - Lonely Rover

-TODO: Summary
+The lonely rover is stuck on a small asteroid.
+You must rebuild your broken ship so you can return back home!